Explanations and instructions of all things Writing.Com.

 When you create a Message Forum, you become the forum moderator with total control over the written content that may be posted in your forum.
 You set the discussion parameters, the content rating, and the access restrictions for your forum--anyone desiring to post a message must adhere to your guidelines.

 As a forum moderator you have several tools that allow you to manage your forum.
-Some tools are used to manage the overall forum itself--these are located at the top of your forum under the Gear icon.
+Some tools are used to manage the overall forum itself.
+These are located under Manage Forum in the Item Tools menu at the top of your forum, which opens when you click the gear icon at the upper right.

 Other tools are available to help you manage the individual posts.
-They look like this:
+In Unthreaded View, they are located at the top of the post and also below the reply form and look like this:

 << Previous · Message List · Next >>